 The Heart of a Woman Project (THOAW):

-In May 2013, I founded a women’s mobile photography development initiative, The Heart of a Woman Project (THOAW).
-THOAW is a small grassroots initiative that partners with non-profit organizations to provide education in mobile photography, technology, and social media to women and mothers impacted by poverty.
+In May 2013, I founded The Heart of a Woman Project (THOAW).
+THOAW is a small grassroots initiative that partners with non-profit organizations to provide education in mobile photography and digital literacy to women impacted by poverty.